PLANTING SEEDS TO MULTIPLY

 That remaining flour, remaining money on your savings if we acknowledge that God can multiply it to your contentment.

 I remembered when I was in the province years back; the general source of water aside from a well was a manual water pump.
-But for the manual pump to work, a bucketful of water is set aside to pour it into the pump.
+But for the manual pump to work, a bucketful of water is set aside to pour into the pump.

 Jesus in His power can just click His fingers and “kaboom!” an instant buffet meal could be in front of them.